Our modern brain is incredible!

 It has thousands of evolutionary years pre-programmed into the ways we act, think and create connection.

-Neuroscience began to discover plasticity in the early 1920s which means that even though it is pre-wired for best-fit-for-survival, we can change how our brains respond to stress,
+Neuroscience began to discover plasticity in the early 1920s which means that even though it is pre-wired for survival,

 ultimately changing the physical and emotional experience we have of the very thing that stressed us.

-Overtime we not only feel the difference in our responses to stressors,
+Overtime we not only feel the difference in how we respond to stressors,

-science can actually see changes in brain structures, hormone/stress levels and functioning of organs (such as the heart and digestive system).
+we can actually see changes in brain structures, hormone/stress levels and functioning of organs (such as the heart and digestive system), with a scientific lens.

 Why shift those neural networks?

-Well, although survival-focused functioning worked for our ancestors, it can get in the way of enjoying life in the modern world.
+Well, although survival-focused functioning worked for our ancestors, it can get in the way of enjoying OUR lives.

-It helped our ancestors survive to vividly remember encounters with predators but the same structures activated today might look like...
+It helped our ancestors survive to vividly remember encounters with predators but the same brain structures activated by today's threats might look like...

 Constantly replaying a negative thought, memory or interaction over & over in our minds...